kinecosystem/kin-ecosystem-sdk-docs/docs/jwt.md

 ## JWT Service - A Helper Tool For Handling JWT Tokens <a name="JWTService"></a>

-JWT service is a helper tool for generating a signed ecosystem SDK JWT tokens, it can be deployed and use at application server side.
+JWT service is a helper tool for generating a signed Kin SDK JWT tokens, it can be deployed and use at application server side.
 Using JWT service, a developer can:

 * Generate a JWT key-pairs.
 * Generate a signed JWT token for SDK [requests](#JWTRequests).
-* Validate Ecosystem server response JWT - [PaymentConfirmation](#PaymentConfirmation).
+* Validate Kin server response JWT - [PaymentConfirmation](#PaymentConfirmation).

 See [JWT Service](jwt-service) for more details.